littensy/reflex/docs/docs/reference/reflex/create-producer.md

     other.OtherActions

 return Reflex.combineProducers({
-    counter = counter.slice,
+    counter = counter.counterSLice,
-    other = other.slice,
+    other = other.otherSlice,
 }) :: RootProducer
 ```